Edwardbafford/notes/Notes/Software Engineering/Design/DevOps.md

 ## GitOps

-An implementation of DevOps where [[Basics]] repositories are the single source of truth.
+An implementation of DevOps where [[1.
+Basics]] repositories are the single source of truth.
 - infrastructure
 - configuration
 - application code